Here’s what to do if you experience harassment based on race.

 - As soon as the event has been completed, write a summary statement of the actual situation, including as much detail as possible.

 - If a situation occurs on campus, and you feel the harasser is willing to listen, attempt to point out what has been said that is abusive.

 - If online, attempt to print screen for accuracy of words transpired.
 Additionally attempt to secure any information regarding the identity of the harasser.

 - Continually commit the matter fully to prayer.

-If you would like to see them, we have two documents in the office regarding being stopped by a police officer.
+If you would like to see them, we have two documents in the Office of Multicultural Development regarding being stopped by a police officer.